Murder inquiry launched after items belonging to missing woman found

 A murder inquiry has been launched by detectives searching for a missing woman who has not been seen since 2019.

-Officers from Thames Valley Police found a rucksack and personal items belonging to Miss Croucher after a tip-off from a member of the public on Monday.
+Officers from Thames Valley Police found a rucksack and personal items belonging to Leah Croucher after a tip-off from a member of the public on Monday.

 Specialist teams are still searching a property in Loxbeare Drive, Furzton, Milton Keynes, where the items were found, and will remain there “for a significant period of time”, the force said.

-She was last seen on CCTV in Buzzacott Lane, Furzton, just after 8.15am on February 15 2019, walking in the direction of Loxbeare Drive and Chaffron Way.
+She was last seen on CCTV in Buzzacott Lane, Furzton, just after 8.15am that day, walking in the direction of Loxbeare Drive and Chaffron Way.

 Detective Chief Superintendent Ian Hunter said: “Following a call to police on Monday, we attended an address and located items of concern within the property.